AlfonsoCoronaWeb/moooscle-token/README.md

 Moooscle stands for everyone who chooses to grow with courage, humor, and heart.
 Thank you for being part of this journey — the Herd sees you, supports you, and grows with you.

+---

+## ⚠️ Disclaimer

+Moooscle (MSCL) is a community‑driven meme project created for entertainment, creativity, and collective participation.
+It does not represent financial advice, investment guidance, or a promise of profit.

+By interacting with the token or the project, you acknowledge that:

+- Cryptocurrency markets are highly volatile
+- You should never invest money you cannot afford to lose
+- You are fully responsible for your own decisions
+- The project has no intrinsic financial value or guaranteed utility
+- The team does not offer financial, legal, or tax advice

+Moooscle is a symbol of self‑improvement, humor, and inclusivity — not a financial product.
+Always do your own research (DYOR) and stay safe in the crypto space.

+---